interfect/building-code-viewer/README.md

 ### Downloader

 Currently the only implemented tool is a downloader, `download.py`.
-If provided an ICC document ID, it will go through the table of contents for the document and download all the sections at a reasonable rate, stopping if an error is encountered.
+If provided an ICC document ID, it will go through the table of contents for the document and download all the sections at a reasonable rate, retrying with exponential backoff if an error is encountered.

 For example, to download the current North Carolina state building code, you can do: